botman/docs/nlp.md

 Hey Calendar, schedule dinner with Nicole at 8 pm tomorrow.
 ```

-and returns structured data like that BotMan can process:
+and returns structured data that BotMan can process:

 ```javascript
 {